IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 Streams is shipped with many toolkits out of the box to enable integration with some of the most popular systems like HDFS, HBase, Kafka, Active MQ and more.
 To learn about the set of toolkits that are shipped as part of the Streams product, refer to the [Product Toolkits Overview](https://developer.ibm.com/streamsdev/docs/product-toolkits-overview/).

-[IBMStreams on Github](https://github.com/ibmstreams) provides a platform that enables Streams to rapidly deliver our support to emgerging technologies to you.
+[IBMStreams on GitHub](https://github.com/ibmstreams) provides a platform that enables Streams to rapidly deliver our support to emgerging technologies to you.
 It is also a place for us to share sample applications and helpful utilities.
-For a list of open-source projects hosted on Github, see: [IBM Streams Github Projects Overview](https://developer.ibm.com/streamsdev/docs/github-projects-overview/).
+For a list of open-source projects hosted on GitHub, see: [IBM Streams GitHub Projects Overview](https://developer.ibm.com/streamsdev/docs/github-projects-overview/).

 ### Integration with IBM InfoSphere Data Governance Catalog